 Most of us struggle to balance Netflix, beer pong, girlfriends, boyfriends, and that project that’s due tomorrow in our college lives.

 So how did Theodore Roosevelt get so much done on any given day?

 Since writing that intro, I’ve talked to my Dad on the phone, went and woke up Kels, sent a text, tweeted, got up to get a cup of coffee… twice, and read a page of this book sitting next to me.

 There are so many distractions that come into play in 2016.
 It’s not an excuse as much as it’s a new way of life.
 Good old Theo didn’t have a computer in his pocket, text messages, Facebook, Game of Thrones, or Snapchat constantly distracting him.

 Even so, Roosevelt had a certain intensity of focus while working that allowed him to be so effective and successful.
 When he worked, he worked.
 When he wrote books about birds, he wrote.
 When he was in the weight room, he left his iPod at home.

-Because we now have more distraction, it’s even more essential we take a plat out of Roosevelt’s playbook.
+Because we now have more distractions, it’s even more essential we take a play out of Roosevelt’s playbook.

 Here’s a new practice — every time you’re feeling bored, don’t reach for the phone or Netflix.
 Sit with the discomfort for a moment.
 Feel the uneasiness of boredom.
 Sound stupid?
 Check this out: